sammaxfleet/thisorthatpp5/README.md

 Could Have:
 Won’t Have:

-Aswell as Milestones which are listed below.
+Milestones which are listed below are big user stories which are then but into smaller ones.

-## User Stories

-Below I have listed the main user stories for a user who is not logged in, or has no account and then for a logged in user.
-The user stories were then tested and confirmed in the Testing section.

-## Logged Out Site User
+## Logged Out Site User features

 - Ability to Sign Up